mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step12.md

 node01       4
 ```

-In step 9, we deployed multiple pods, let's find all the pods that were deployed with the label `image:nginx:1.16` and output them in a tabulated format with column headers POD_NAME and IMAGE_VER:
+In step 9, we deployed multiple pods, so let's find all the pods that were deployed with the label `image:nginx:1.16` and output them in a tabulated format with column headers POD_NAME and IMAGE_VER:

 `kubectl get pods -n frontend -o custom-columns=POD_MANE:.metadata.name,IMAGE_VER:.spec.containers[*].image`{{execute}}